 Set amid the rice fields, temples and river gorges of rural Bali, art comes naturally in Ubud.
 And it’s one of the easiest destinations in the world to get in touch with your artistic side, thanks to a myriad day, half-day or longer arts courses just waiting for the taking.

-Before you begin the perennial quest for cheap hotels in Bali, it’s worth planning some time to be creative.
+So it’s worth planning some time to be creative.
 Here’s just some of the arts you can learn in Ubud:

 The area around Ubud has been a centre for silvercraft since time immemorial.
 Sketch out your own design.
 Then cut, beat, shape, solder and polish silver into the style of your choice.
 Book classes at Pondok Pekak learning centre (+62 (0)361 976 194), Studio Perak, or with Ayu (+62 (0)3619245833) at WS Art Studio.